Bastyr University Researcher Launches Five-day Program to Bring Progressive, Personalized Medicine to Those with Parkinson’s Disease

 “There are evidence-based strategies that improve PD outcomes,” said Mischley.
 “Through this school, we will provide individuals with what they need to go home with real-world action items.”

-These evidence-based strategies are an outgrowth of her research efforts, including her recent publication of “Use of a self-rating scale of the nature and severity of symptoms in Parkinson’s Disease (PRO-PD): Correlation with quality of life and existing scales of disease severity” in npj Parkinson’s Disease, available online at https://www.nature.com/articles/s41531-017-0021-5.
+These evidence-based strategies are an outgrowth of her research efforts, including her recent publication of “Use of a self-rating scale of the nature and severity of symptoms in Parkinson’s Disease (PRO-PD): Correlation with the quality of life and existing scales of disease severity” in npj Parkinson’s Disease, available online at https://www.nature.com/articles/s41531-017-0021-5.

 Each attendee will receive recommendations catered to their unique symptoms, situation, and priorities – recommendations that will be shared with their physicians back home for information and follow up.
 The recommendations will be based on individual symptoms and personalized labs that attendees will need to complete prior to coming to PD School.